retrodump/VidMeAPI/README.md

 (This probably doesn't really make much sense either but check out the Example section below).

 From here you're golden!
 You just pass session around the same if it's username/password or OAuth.
-Just remember that for each account, you need a new 'session' instance.
+Just remember that for each seperate account, you need a new 'session' instance.

 ### Setup